Data Obsolescence Detection in the Light of Newly Acquired Valid Observations: Experimental results: towards effective fall-prevention systems

-Then our experiments were carried out with $112$ contradictory scenarios and $112$ non-contradictory scenarios ($\approx 40\%$ of the database $\mathcal{S}$ used to calculate the threshold).
-As we stated earlier, the generated scenarios were transmitted to several experts including University Hospital physicians.
-For each scenario in $\mathcal{S}$, physicians established whether it is a contradictory scenario or not, based on their experiences.
-Then for each scenario labeled as contradictory, these experts provided a list of subsets of all possible obsolete observations, such that the withdrawal of these subsets restores the consistency of the remaining observations with the newly acquired one.
-The resulting subsets lists were then organized into AND-OR trees.
+Then our experiments were carried out using $196$ contradictory scenarios and $196$ non-contradictory scenarios ($\approx 70\%$ of the database $\mathcal{S}_{Elderly}$ used to calculate the threshold).
+As we stated earlier, the generated scenarios were transmitted to two experts, an orthopedist and a neurologist, who were not involved neither in the construction of the $\mathcal{CBN}_{Elderly}$ nor in the validation of the threshold $\epsilon$.
+For each scenario in $\mathcal{S}_{Elderly}$, physicians established whether it is a contradictory scenario, based on their experiences.
+Then, for each scenario labeled as contradictory, these experts provided a list of subsets of all possible obsolete observations, such that the withdrawal of these subsets restores the consistency of the remaining observations with the newly acquired one.
+The resulting subsets lists were then organized into AND-OR trees following the hierarchical structure given by Fig~\ref{fig:tree}.
 These trees will be compared later with the result provided by the OIDA algorithm.